Marsyas

-In one strand of modern comparative mythography, the domination of Marsyas by Apollo is regarded as an example of myth that recapitulates a supposed supplanting by the Olympian pantheon of an earlier "Pelasgian" religion of chthonic heroic ancestors and nature spirits.
-Marsyas was a devoté of the ancient Mother Goddess Rhea/Cybele, and his episodes are situated by the mythographers in Celaenae (or Kelainai), in Phrygia, at the main source of the Meander (the river Menderes in Turkey).
+One strand of modern comparative mythography regards the domination of Marsyas by Apollo as an example of myth that recapitulates a supposed supplanting by the Olympian pantheon of an earlier "Pelasgian" religion of chthonic heroic ancestors and nature spirits.

+Marsyas was a devoté of the ancient Mother Goddess Rhea/Cybele, and the mythographers situate his episodes in Celaenae (or Kelainai), in Phrygia, at the main source of the Meander (the river Menderes in Turkey).

 Family

 When a genealogy was applied to him, Marsyas was the son of the "divine" Hyagnis.
 His father was called Oeagrus or Olympus.
 Alternatively, the latter was said to be Marsyas' son and/or pupil and eromenos.

 Mythology

 The finding of the aulos

 Marsyas was an expert player on the double-piped double reed instrument known as the aulos.
 The dithyrambic poet Melanippides of Melos (c.
 480 – 430 BC) embellished the story in his dithyramb Marsyas, claiming that the goddess Athena, who was already said to have invented the aulos, once looked in the mirror while she was playing it and saw how blowing into it puffed up her cheeks and made her look silly, so she threw the aulos away and cursed it so that whoever picked it up would meet an awful death.
 Marsyas picked up the aulos and was later killed by Apollo for his hubris.
 The fifth-century BC poet Telestes doubted that virginal Athena could have been motivated by such vanity.
-Some account informs about the curse placed on the bearer of the flute, i.e; Athena placed a curse that the one picking up the flute would be severely punished.